StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/manage-a-custom-field.md

 <!-- md:permission `[admin] manageCustomField` -->

-This topic provides step-by-step instructions for managing [custom fields](../custom-fields/about-custom-fields.md) in TheHive.
+Manage [custom fields](../custom-fields/about-custom-fields.md) in TheHive by setting them as mandatory or optional, defining predefined values, and organizing them into groups.

 ## Set a custom field as mandatory or optional